RedRaptor10/data/README.md

 **Features**:
 - Read folder data by name, date modified, and file size in a scrollable table list
-- TODO: Search data by name
+- Search data by name
-- TODO: Sort data by columns
+- Sort data by columns
 - TODO: Add loading spinner